 It is a town that seems to have had better days, but is fascinating nonetheless.
 During the middle of the 20th Century, Asakusa was one of the most famous entertainment quarters in all of Japan.
 The working class, Shitamachi element still shows in the sometimes dilapidated housing styles and homeless tents on the river.
 There are also lots of temples, the foremost of which is Sensoji Temple, built in 645AD.
 The temple was built in honor of the Goddess Kannon, from which the Japanese company Canon got its name, believe it or not...

 It might just be one square kilometer in the Old City, but it is sure jam-packed.
 During the day, shops sell sembei crackers, agemanju (Asakusa's signature snack), green tea powder, and various substances derived from this powder.
 On cold weekend nights, chairs spill on to the pavement, beer is served to ruddy-faced huddles, and yakitori cooked over steaming braziers.
 Often it is enough just to stroll the streets, some of which are covered.
 Artisans sit inside their tiny premises, tinkering away..
 From time to time, a rickshaw might squeeze past, or a crowd of locals carrying a mikoshi.
 There are often vivid festivals held here, especially in summer.
-When I first arrived in Asakusa, there was a festival being held up the road (the Tori no Ichi Fair), absolutely crammed with people.
-Strange fanlike shape, adorned with fake leaves and flowers, kanji scrolls..
-One man held a cat aloft.
+During my first stay in Asakusa, I stumbled upon a festival held near my lodgings, the Tori no Ichi Fair, and was pushed by the attendant throngs into a temple.
+In front of me, there hung the object of everyone's devotions: a strange fanlike shape, or maybe it was a rake, adorned with fake leaves and flowers, kanji scrolls, and even a cat.
+Looking around, I noticed that one man held a real cat aloft, startled.
 I thought to myself: This is so weird.